ropensci/visdat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 1 note

 There were no ERRORs or WARNINGs

 There was 1 note

-* This is a new release
+* This is a new submission

 ## Reverse dependencies